Energy Transformer: Graph Anomaly Detection

 \section{Graph Anomaly Detection}

-Having built the theoretical foundation of the ET network and gained an intuition about its inner workings through visualizations, we turn to quantitatively evaluating its performance on the graph anomaly detection problem, a task with plenty of strong and recently published baselines.
-Anomalies are outliers that significantly deviate in their properties from the majority of the samples.
-Detecting anomalies on graphs has broad applications in cybersecurity \cite{hong2014integrated, pan2019static}, fraud detection \cite{huang2018codetect, pourhabibi2020fraud}, and social networks \cite{chaker2017social}.
-Generally, there are three types of graph anomalies: node anomaly, edge anomaly, and subgraph anomaly.
-In this work, we focus on node anomaly detection in attributed graphs.
-This task is perfectly suited for the ET network, since each node's attributes can be encoded in the latent space and treated as a token (with added learnable positional embeddings).
-The network iterates these representations in time, and the outputs can be used for the node anomaly classification task.

-Graph Convolutional Networks (GCN) \cite{kipf2016semi} have been widely used for this task due to their capability of learning high level representations of graph structures and node attributes \cite{ding2019deep, peng2020deep}.
-However, vanilla GCNs suffer from the over-smoothing problem \cite{wu2019simplifying}.
+Having gained empirical insights in the image domain, we turn to quantitatively evaluating ET's performance on the graph anomaly detection problem\footnote{The code is available: \href{https://github.com/zhuergou/Energy-Transformer-for-Graph-Anomaly-Detection/}{https://github.com/zhuergou/Energy-Transformer-for-Graph-Anomaly-Detection/}.}, a task with plenty of strong and recently published baselines.
+Graph Convolutional Networks (GCN) \citep{kipf2016semi} have been widely used for this task due to their capability of learning high level representations of graph structures and node attributes \citep{ding2019deep, peng2020deep}.
+However, vanilla GCNs suffer from the over-smoothing problem \citep{wu2019simplifying}.
 In each layer of the forward pass, the outlier node aggregates information from its neighbors.
-This averaging makes the features of anomalies less distinguishable from the features of benign nodes.
-Our approach does not suffer from this problem, since the routing of the information between the nodes is done through the energy based attention, which uses different aggregation procedure depending on whether or not the node is anomalous.
+This averaging makes the features of anomalies less distinguishable from the features of benign or normal nodes.
+Our approach does not suffer from this problem, since the routing of the information between the nodes is done through the energy based attention, and the information aggregation is based on the attention scores.

-In order to turn the anomaly detection task on graphs into the ET framework, consider an undirected graph with $N$ nodes.
-Every node has a vector of attributes $\mathbf{y}_A\in R^F$, where $F$ is the number of node's features.
-Additionally, every node has a binary label $l_A$, indicating whether the node is benign or not.
+For anomaly detection on graphs in the ET framework, consider an undirected graph with $N$ nodes.
+Every node has a vector of raw attributes $\mathbf{y}_{\!A}\in \R^F$, where $F$ is the number of node's features.
+Every node also has a binary label $l_A$ indicating whether the node is benign or anomalous.
 We focus on node anomaly and assume that all edges are trusted.
-The task is to predict the label of the node given the graph structure and the node's features.
+The task is to predict the label of a node given the graph structure and the node's features.
 Since there are far more benign nodes in the graph than anomalous ones, anomaly detection can be regarded as an imbalanced node classification task.